gadicc/Meteor-famono/README.md

 ```
 *Requires: `Meteor`, `Meteorite` and of course `git`*

-### Edit the library register
-__What?__
-Well - you can add any library code you want to.
+### Use it

 __How:__
-When you install the package you will get a `lib/smart.require` in your main app folder, and it would look something like:
+When you install famono it will add a `lib/smart.require` file to your main app folder:

 ```js
 {